So You're New And Want To Start A Light Show...

 ShowTime Director

-If you purchase our Showtime Central Package, it already comes with a Director, which means any pre-loaded SD card you purchase will already be contain audio and sequences and be ready to go.
+Our Showtime Central Package, and RGB Starter Package - Director come with a Showtime Director already, meaning you'll use an SD card (like our pre-loaded options) to play your show.
 Just connect your controllers to the right networks.
-If you need to create your own playlist of shows, you’ll use the Light-O-Rama Hub and SD card builder if you're using S5, or the Light-O-Rama Control Panel if you're using S6.
+To create a custom playlist for the SD Card, you’ll use the Light-O-Rama Hub if you're using S5, or the Light-O-Rama Control Panel if you're using S6.
 Learn more by using our online help documentation or watching video tutorials.

 We do NOT recommend using class 2 memory cards.
 Look for a 2 with a 'C' around it.
 These are very slow cards and most have trouble keeping up with the demands from Light-O-Rama.